pedropaim/Motion-Planning/README.md

 #### 4. Set grid goal position from geodetic coords

+The program allows the goal position to be entered in four different ways, which are selectable by the user :

 The goal coordinates are entered as latitude and longitude through variables goal_lat, goal_lon.
 These variables are then converted to local coordinates using function 'global_to_local'.
 The result is then converted to integers:

 ```